 Having an education is such a gift in today’s modern world as it opens doors to a bright future.
 Unfortunately, not everyone has the ability and means to receive an education, so to celebrate and empower women in education: show gratitude!

 Make a thank you card or drawing for a teacher together to show gratitude.
 Then, talk to your child about what they love about school and their favorite subject.

 Ruth Bader Ginsberg

 Ruth Bader Ginsburg was an associate justice of the Supreme Court of the United States.
 She was the second woman appointed to serve on the Supreme Court and is famously known for her work to improve human equality and justice.

 As a Supreme Court Justice, you need to know how to communicate, argue respectfully, and disagree kindly.
 It’s important to teach a child how to state their needs and lay out a reasoned argument in a calm, measured way.
 It will be a skill that will help them the rest of their lives!

 To do this, teach your child to:

--Actively listen to the other side of the argument and use non-verbal communication
+- Actively listen to the other side of the argument.